wp-plugins/kebo-twitter-feed/readme.txt

 Hassle-free and user-friendly way to add a Twitter Feed to your website.
 We provide a custom Widget to help you display the Twitter Feed on your website, as well as direct access to the data for developers.

-We access your feed by you giving permission for our Twitter App to read your public feed.
-Your website can then request an updated list of Tweets at any point, through our OAuth request server, using the credentials stored on your own site.
-At no point will we store and log any of your information on our system.
-You can get more information regarding how we treat your data in our [privacy policy](http://kebopowered.com/privacy-policy/ "Kebo Privacy Policy").

 = Why use Kebo Twitter Feed? =

 Other solutions usually require you to create a Twitter App and provide the plugin with OAuth credentials yourself.
 Our hassle-free solution takes care of all the complex OAuth requests for you.
 In a few clicks you can have your Twitter Feed displayed on your site.

+We make this so easy by managing all the complex OAuth requests on our own server using our own Twitter app.
+Our app only asks for read permission and we only ever request publically available information.
+Your data is never stored on our system and you can read more about how we treat your information in our [privacy policy](http://kebopowered.com/privacy-policy/#social-connections "Kebo Privacy Policy").

 = Features =

 * Hassle-free Twitter API handling.
-We take care of the OAuth Requests for you.
+We take care of the OAuth requests for you.
 * Connect your website to Twitter in seconds with no technical knowledge required.
+* Handy Widget to display your feed in seconds.
-* Caching used to avoid needless requests every page re-fresh.
+* Caching is used to avoid needless requests every page refresh.
 * Local cache backup, in case the connection to Twitter has problems.
-* Handy Widget to display your feed easily.

 = Rate Us / Feedback =